 In early 2020, six U.S. Virgin Islands participants were competitively selected to join the Graduate School USA's Executive Leadership Program.
 The 2021 USVI cohort was chosen based on their current position, their potential for career growth, and their expressed commitment to public service.
 Meeting for four weekly sessions, the USVI participants joined 60 aspiring leaders from the U.S. state and federal governments.
-They engaged in classroom instruction, individual and team assignments, executive interviews, shadowing, and developmental assignments to strengthen the skills.
-Participants completed the third development (MONTH 2021 and the final virtual graduation session on June 11, 2021.

-Since 2009, the Interior's Office of Insular Affairs has supported the participation of Virgin Islands leaders, and a total of 29 participants have completed the program.
+They engaged in classroom instruction, individual and team assignments, executive interviews, shadowing, and developmental assignments to strengthen their skills.
+Participants completed their final virtual graduation session on June 11, 2021.
+Since 2009, Interior's Office of Insular Affairs has supported the participation of Virgin Islands leaders, and a total of 29 participants have completed the program.